Huerte/Gitomation/Inspirational_Quote.md

 ### "Curiosity is the most powerful thing you own." - James Cameron
 ### "Your time is limited, so don't waste it living someone elses. life." - Steve Jobs
 ### "Every strike brings me closer to the next home run." - Babe Ruth
+### "Love is the absence of judgment." - Dalai Lama